 Social skills and communication can help teens who may worry about saying inappropriate things, have difficulty fitting in or making friends.
 Teens with social fears can learn to comprehend, process and change their negative thoughts related to making friends.

 Therapy can help you regain control of your anxiety.
-You can learn to feel better by gaining insight about your fears.
+You can learn to feel comfortable and calm by gaining insight about your anxiety and fears.
 This can empower you in a situation that would normally trigger anxious thoughts.
-By committing and working together during therapy you will regain the life you once had or have been seeking.
+By committing and working together during therapy you will regain the life you once had or have been seeking, while managing your anxiety.